fnaumenko/isChIP/README.md

 `-r|--rd-len <int>`<br>
 specifies the fixed length of output read.<br>
 Also see `-R|--rd-dist` option.<br>
-Notably, **isChIP** does not perform a preliminary check of the read length relative to the parameters of fragments distribution or size selection.
+**isChIP** does not perform a preliminary check of the read length relative to the parameters of fragments distribution or size selection.
 If the reads are too long, their number at the output can be reduced up to 0 without any warnings.<br>
 Range: 20-500<br>
 Default: 50